KanFudz/MeXE402_Midterm_JohnReiR.Malata_ArianeMaeD.Umali/README.md

 <img align="right" src="https://thumbs.dreamstime.com/b/citibike-bicycle-share-new-york-april-bicycles-citibank-s-program-await-riders-new-york-city-photo-taken-april-40609911.jpg" style="height: 330px;"></p>

 - **Information:**
-    <p align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Bike sharing systems are modern versions of traditional rentals, automating membership, rental, and returns.
-Users can rent and return bikes at different locations, with over 500 programs and 500,000 bicycles worldwide.
+  - Bike sharing systems are modern versions of traditional rentals, automating membership, rental, and returns.
+  - Users can rent and return bikes at different locations, with over 500 programs and 500,000 bicycles worldwide.
 These systems are gaining attention for their role in addressing traffic, environmental, and health concerns.
-Unlike other transport services, bike sharing records precise data on travel duration, and departure/arrival points, effectively turning the system into a virtual sensor network that can help monitor city mobility and detect important events.
+  - Unlike other transport services, bike sharing records precise data on travel duration, and departure/arrival points, effectively turning the system into a virtual sensor network that can help monitor city mobility and detect important events.
     </p>

 - **Description:**
-  <p align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This dataset includes data on bike rentals across multiple seasons, with features capturing various environmental and temporal conditions.
-The dataset comprises several variables such as temperature, humidity, wind speed, season, holiday, working day, and weather situations.
-Each row represents daily rentals, which are influenced by these factors.
-The data provides an excellent opportunity to predict the number of rentals based on environmental factors.
+  - This dataset includes data on bike rentals across multiple seasons, with features capturing various environmental and temporal conditions.
+  - The dataset comprises several variables such as temperature, humidity, wind speed, season, holiday, working day, and weather situations.
+  - Each row represents daily rentals, which are influenced by these factors.
+  - The data provides an excellent opportunity to predict the number of rentals based on environmental factors.
 The main target variable is the number of rentals (count), which we aim to predict using <b>Linear Regression</b>.
     </p>